Capturing solar energy for domestic hot water or high-efficiency heating

 Solar panels are rarely mobile and their angle is therefore fixed to the installation.
 Solar power is much stronger in summer than in winter, not to mention the length of days.
 Solar energy is at least three times more important in summer than in winter (see tutorial energy in the home), so the panels are sized and oriented for the most critical period: winter.

 In the middle of winter, in France, the sun has a zenith at 30° with the horizon, this is its maximum height.
 In summer, at the same latitudes, it rises to 60°.
-Ideally, the panels will be installed at a 60° angle to the horizon, south-facing.
+Ideally, the panels will be installed perpendicularly to the winter sun rays, so 90°+30°=120°.
+They form a 120° angle with the horizon, south oriented (see scheme) .
 Otherwise, to limit the losses, one can put them vertically against a wall, it is more interesting and less dangerous than on roofs.

 In summer, the solar power being much more important, the angle does not matter, the panels will quickly be very hot, even too much.
 A shading is interesting to limit overheating, a cap on a vertical panel does very well.